 You could visit Ickworth, Suffolk, and wander around Ickworth’s park and along Geraldine’s Walk, Oak Walk and the Trim Trail, where snowdrops are complemented by the golden glow of aconites.
 Discover amazing views of the estate, or warm up in the West Wing restaurant with delicious food and drink.

-East Lambrook Manor, in Somerset, has been the site of a new snowdrop discovery, galanthus ‘Sir Henry B-C’.
+East Lambrook Manor, in Somerset, was been the site of a new snowdrop discovery, galanthus ‘Sir Henry B-C’ in 2006.
 The gardens were created by the British garden icon, Margery Fish in the 1950s, who popularised snowdrops and made the general public aware of their immense beauty and variety.
 Since then, East Lambrook Manor has become a site of pilgrimage for snowdrop enthusiasts from all over the world.

 This new variety was discovered by gardeners at East Lambrook Manor and was confirmed by galanthus expert, Matt Bishop, as an exciting addition to the already rare and extensive snowdrop collection in these famous Somerset gardens.